14 of the Best Cross Stitch Books for Christmas 2022

 If they’re just starting out, The Mr X Stitch Guide to Cross Stitch is a great resource for the beginner.

-For more confident cross stitchers, we recommend any of Emma Congdon‘s trilogy for their combination of inspiring themes and beautiful design.
+For more confident cross stitchers, we also recommend any of Emma Congdon‘s trilogy for their combination of inspiring themes and beautiful design.